Ce que vous devez savoir sur la pneumonie

 He explains that staying on top, means taking medicine prescribed for the condition.
 If your symptoms seem bad at the moment - for example, using a salbutamol (blue ‘reliever’) inhaler three times a week or more - see a doctor or asthma nurse to get more help.

 If symptoms seem worse, it might be because your lungs are already a little bit infected or inflamed, which can make it easier for new infections such as pneumonia to take hold.
-Solving these before winter sets in reduces your chance of getting chest infections - especially pneumonia.
+Solving these before hiver sets in reduces your chance of getting chest infections - especially pneumonia.

-Sélection de patients pour Infections thoraciques et pulmonaires
+Sélections des patients pour Infections thoraciques et pulmonaires

 Poitrine et poumons

-Qu'est-ce que la pneumonie ambulatoire ?
+Qu'est-ce que la pneumonie ambulante ?

 Pneumonia, an inflammation of the tissue in the lungs, is a type of chest infection.
 Walking pneumonia is a non-medical term which describes a milder version of pneumonia, although in some cases, it can be serious.